Pre-Purchase Inspections WA

-Your inspector is a registered builder with 20 years of experience in the building industry.
-The inspector is not an electrician or plumber, so in order to only provide professional advice it is not possible for us to offer a technical assessment of certain items like ovens, air conditioners, swimming pool pumps etc. If you have any questions on what is or isn’t included, please don’t hesitate to call Jon on 0420 846 356.
+Your inspector is a registered builder with 20 years of experience in the building industry in WA.
+The inspector is not an electrician or plumber, so in order to only provide professional advice, it is not possible for us to offer a technical assessment of certain items like ovens, air conditioners, swimming pool pumps etc. If you have any questions on what is or isn’t included, please don’t hesitate to call Jon on 0420 846 356.

 Timber Pest Inspection/ Termite Inspection (AS4349.3)

-This inspection includes a detailed inspection of the accessible areas of the home, including inside the roof cavity.
+This building inspection includes a detailed inspection of the accessible areas of the house or home, including inside the roof cavity.
 The aim is to locate and report on the following:

 - Live termites found inside the home.

 - Live termites found near the home such as tree stumps in the garden.

 - Other timber pests such as European Borer, fungus etc which can also be found in WA.